Welcome to Klarna’s Shopping Pulse!

 How thick a shoppers’ wallet is varies across countries, and it’s clear that inflation and increased cost of living has had a significant impact on the amount of disposable cash during the past quarter—despite the fact that digital payments has continued to rise in popularity.

-$149 is the average amount of cash in Germans’ wallets, the most out of any country.
-That’s 56% above the global average and 3 times the amount found in Swedish wallets.
+$203 is the average amount of cash in Americans’ wallets, the most out of any country.
+That’s twice the global average and 4 times the amount found in Swedish wallets.

 Cash withdrawals.